 Maybe you’ve had an exciting evening, or the second your head hits the pillow, you seem to start getting all these great ideas.
 When your body and mind just won’t stop going, these teas will help you get the sleep you need.

-- LAVENDER: One of the best herbs for relaxing your mind, the scent and sip of lavender can help you let all those thoughts go.
+Lavender: One of the best herbs for relaxing your mind, the scent and sip of lavender can help you let all those thoughts go.
 Plus, it can help reduce inflammation and boost your immune system to help your body repair itself while you sleep.
-Try it in TheTéSpa's Lavender Té, which also contains calming lemon balm.
+Try it in Salud by The Black Leaf Tea, which also contains honeybush and rooibos.

 Whether you’ve got a bad back, restless legs, or are fighting something off, it can be difficult to relax when you’re dealing with pain - or it may even wake you up at night.
 Try these teas to help relax tense muscles and reduce inflammation.